EchoStone1101/RustyBlogs/_posts/2023-09-14-Rust-Types.md

 The principle has yet one more important aspect, and that is better handling for *recursive* type declarations mentioned above.
 The exact impact on a recursive declaration is, as it would be in other great informative writings, left for the curious reader to think about themselves.

 In truth, the implementation contains several more subtlties in terms of updating the alais pointer, so that we don't accidentally go on an endless recursion.
 I would like to show the real code, but it is kind of convoluted with other stuff.
-Anyway, I would like to think that the description so far has captured the gist of it.
+Anyway, I believe that the description so far has captured the gist of the design.

 ## After-Math

 Designing and implementing the algorithm is easily the most *algorithmic*, *math-y* experience for me as a system programmer within a long while.
-It was actually kind of fun and fulfilling.
+It was surprisingly quite fun and fulfilling.

 Arriving at the final design of my type system took around a week.
 Nearly half of it was spent in making the transition from the old scheme to the new one.
 The fact that Rust's `HashMap` uses a random hashing algorithm by default made it extra difficult to debug the algorithm, especially when the bugs are occurring only 1% of the time.
 I really should have replaced the hasher with a deterministic one, but somehow I was just lazy.